Read Time: 3 Minutes

 As Dr. Evans describes, the adrenal hormones have a powerful effect on all other hormones.
 Stress can both predispose patients to and precipitate hormonal imbalances.6,7 Stress may also increase symptoms for patients with existing hormone imbalances.8-10 This outsized influence of adrenal hormones is the reason that, when treating hormone imbalances, there is a functional medicine tenet that says to “start with the adrenals.”
 In functional medicine, evaluation of stress and stress management strategies offers a low-harm, high-benefit intervention that can assist with downstream thyroid and sex hormone production, transport, and processing.
 The steroidogenic pathways are modulated by many factors, of which stress is just one example.

-One lifestyle factor, physical activity, has many beneficial effects, including decreased levels of stress;11,12 it may also boost levels of muscle-maintaining hormones that decline with age.13,14 For patients who are unable to perform vigorous exercise, regular walking may improve hormone levels and potentially improve strength and quality of life.15 Research has also shown that lower levels of stress biomarkers are associated with stress-reducing techniques like meditation16,17 and even massage.18 A 2005 review of studies found that massage therapy not only reduced cortisol levels by an average of 31% but also increased levels of the mood-boosting hormone serotonin by 28% and levels of dopamine by 31%, on average.18
+One lifestyle factor, physical activity, has many beneficial effects, including decreased levels of stress;11,12 it may also boost levels of muscle-maintaining hormones that decline with age.13,14 For patients who are unable to perform vigorous exercise, regular walking may improve hormone levels and potentially improve strength and quality of life.15 Research has also shown that lower levels of stress biomarkers are associated with stress-reducing techniques like meditation16,17 and massage.18,19 A 2005 review of studies found that massage therapy not only reduced cortisol levels by an average of 31% but also increased levels of the mood-boosting hormone serotonin by 28% and levels of dopamine by 31%, on average.18

 At IFM’s Hormone Advanced Practice Module (APM), expert educators like Dr. Evans provide the foundational knowledge needed to understand and influence the steroidogenic pathways, central in the formation of all steroid hormones.
 The course presents novel assessment strategies and highlights the many points of leverage for restoring patients to hormonal balance before resorting to hormone replacement therapy.
 To learn more about how the web of hormones may be affected by modifiable lifestyle factors, please read the following IFM-authored articles.